 A third approach consists in decomposing social welfare into a sum and a distributive component.
-Focusing on the sum can then be justified as legitimate if one ignores the distributional aspect of social welfare.
+Focusing on the sum can then be justified as legitimate under the explicit proviso that one ignores the distributional aspect of social welfare.
 Consider a simple social welfare function defined directly on expenditures or incomes, $W(m_1, \ldots, m_n)$, and assumed to be increasing in each argument.
-Following Kolm (1969) and Atkinson (1970), one may compute the equally-distributed equivalent $e(m_1, \ldots, m_n)$ solution to
+Following Kolm (1969) and Atkinson (1970), one may compute the equally-distributed equivalent $e(m_1, \ldots, m_n)$, defined as the solution to